-- LuaTeX 1.10.0 (or later) - recent luaotfload (v3.1 or later recommended) - adobemapping (Adobe cmap and pdfmapping files) - LaTeX 2020-02-02 patch level 5 or later (if you want to use LuaTeX-ja with LaTeX 2{ε}) - etoolbox, everysel (if you want to use LuaTeX-ja with $\LaTeX 2{\varepsilon}$) - · Itxcmds, pdftexcmds, filehook, atbegshi - fontspec v2.7c (or later) - Harano Aji fonts (https://github.com/trueroad/HaranoAjiFonts) More specifically, HaranoAjiMincho-Regular and HaranoAjiGothic-Medium.
+- LuaTFX 1.10.0 (or later) (DVI output (\outputmode=0 is not supported.) - recent luaotfload (v3.1 or later recommended) - adobemapping (Adobe cmap and pdfmapping files) - etoolbox (if you want to use LuaT_EX-ja with LaT_EX 2_E) - · Itxcmds, pdftexcmds - fontspec v2.7c (or later) - Harano Aji fonts (https://github.com/trueroad/HaranoAjiFonts) More specifically, HaranoAjiMincho-Regular and HaranoAjiGothic-Medium.

-Now Lua T_EX -ja is available from CTAN (in the macros/luatex/generic/luatexja directory), and the following distributions:
+Now LuaTeX-ja is available from CTAN (in the macros/luatex/generic/luatexja directory), and the following distributions:

-- T_EX Live (in texmf-dist/tex/luatex/luatexja) - W32TFX (in luatexja.tar.xz) - MiKTFX (in luatexja.tar.lzma); see the next subsection
+- TeX Live (in texmf-dist/tex/luatex/luatexja) - MiKT_FX (in luatexja.tar.xz)

-Harano Aji fonts are available in TFX Live and MiKTFX.
+Harano Aji fonts are also available in these distributions (haranoaji in TeX Live and MiKTeX).